It’s Met Gala time again — here’s what we know so far

 Fast forward 70-plus years, and the Met Gala is something totally different, one of the most photographed events in the world for its head-spinning red carpet — though the carpet isn’t always red.

 Then there’s Kim Kardashian, bringing commitment to a whole other level.
-(It’s reasonably safe to expect her again this year, because why wouldn’t she be coming?)
 One year, she wore a dress so tight, she admitted she had to take breathing lessons beforehand.
 Two years ago, she wore a dark bodysuit that covered even her face.
-But then last year she truly stole the carpet, showing up in Marilyn Monroe’s actual, rhinestone-studded “Happy Birthday, Mr. President” dress (borrowed from Ripley’s Believe It or Not! museum), changing the minute she got inside to protect it.
+And last year she truly stole the carpet, showing up in Marilyn Monroe’s actual, rhinestone-studded “Happy Birthday, Mr. President” dress (borrowed from Ripley’s Believe It or Not! museum), changing the minute she got inside to protect it.
 There was controversy later over suspicions, denied by Ripley’s, that she’d caused some damage.
 But still — that was an entrance.
+(And, folks, she’s coming back — she posted a photo from Paris with Lagerfeld’s famous cat, Choupette, noting she was in the French capital scoping out possibilities for this year’s attire.)

 It’s important to note that the party has a purpose — last year, the evening earned $17.4 million for the Met’s Costume Institute, a self-funding department.
 Yes, that’s a heckuva lot for a gala.
 It also launches the annual spring exhibit that brings hundreds of thousands of visitors to the museum.